Krish120003/website/posts/cpp-neural-nets.md

 ---
-title: "Writing a Neural Network in C++"
+title: "Teaching my computer to recognize handwritten digits"
 date: "2023-12-07"
-description: "Exploring basic neural networks and their implementation in C++"
+description: "Exploring basic neural networks I implemented in C++"
 ---

 ## Introduction

 I am taking a scientific computing course this semester, and the final project was to implement some scientific computing algorithm in C++.
 While most people chose to implement Euler's method or Runge-Kutta, I decided to implement a neural network from scratch in C++.
-This is my final project report for the course, and I am reposting it on my blog.
+This is my final project report for the course, and I am reposting it on my blog. **This post is a very long report, and was not intended to be read as a blog post.
+It's reposted as-is for archival purposes and for reference.**

 ## Preface